A New Theory About the 1924 Presidential Election

 In an article published last year in Presidential Studies Quarterly, Christopher Devine questions the conventional wisdom about how and why the incumbent, Calvin Coolidge, won that election in a landslide.
 Coolidge had assumed the presidency little more than a year earlier, after the unexpected death of Warren Harding.
 In 1924’s three-way race, he received more votes than the other two candidates combined and carried thirty-five of the forty-eight states.

-As Devine notes, most historians say that a robust economy was by far the biggest reason Coolidge won.
+As Devine points out, most historians say that a robust economy was by far the biggest reason Coolidge won.
 Strong economic conditions did work in the president’s favor.
-But Devine argues that some historians adopt a form of economic “determinism.”
-In their view, Coolidge “does not deserve credit for winning the 1924 election.”
+But Devine notes that many historians adopt a form of economic “determinism.”
+In this very common view, Coolidge “does not deserve credit for winning the 1924 election.”
 Rather, “thanks mostly to the economy, it just happened to him.”

 That argument is too simplistic, Devine suggests.
 He presents both qualitative and quantitative evidence to challenge the standard narrative of the 1924 campaign.